 The next step is to make sure the ground conditions are right.
 A toad home with a base is no good as toads like to dig a shallow burrow in the soil.
 This stops them from drying out in the heat.
 We found a fun fact that in the winter, they can actually burrow down two feet to avoid the chilly frosts.
 You can choose an area with no soil, but you will need to add some soil.
 It doesn’t have to be two feet deep as your toad will find somewhere appropriate to overwinter.
 A layer of soil they can customise with a shallow burrow is perfect.
 Jesse placed some of the soil from the grow bag the toad had chosen to make his base.
 He decided to add a layer the same depth as the grow bag which was approximately 5 inches.

 Step 3: Building the toad home

 We chose to use an old garden pot to create a home for our toad.
 We used a plastic one because we did not have any ceramic available and had to create a home in a hurry.
 There are lots of alternatives you can use including wood or stone.
 You can even use a broken ceramic pot on its side.
 Anything that will give a nice covered area for the toad, away from predators, is perfect.
 After I had cut out a doorway Jesse pushed the pot into the soil about 1-2 inches down.
 That was the main structure complete.
-In addition to a safe space tther thing a toads needs is water to bathe in.
+In addition to a safe space the other thing a toads needs is water to bathe in.
 We discovered ours was using a few water trays we had left outside.
 To make it a bit safer for him we moved one next to the home we built.
-As Jesse said, ‘lucky toad he even has a swimming pool’, we left the other tub where we had found it.
+As Jesse said, ‘lucky toad he even has a swimming pool’.
+We left the other tub where we had found it so he had a few different options.
 We then decided to add a few finishing touches.

 Step 4: The finishing touches